vasc-alert/VAJavascriptIntegrationDemo/README.md

 # Vasc-Alert Javascript Integration Demo

 This is a very basic javascript project demonstrating ways to link into the Vasc-Alert Online service.
+To see the integration, open the index.html file in a browser and click submit.
+You can change different parameters, but the API key and other defaults are setup to be successful with the current training data.
+Of course, links to live data will be setup with individual systems.

-This is an early iteration of this demo and includes one test case that uses a POST request to view a single patient detail report.
+This demo  includes one test case that uses a POST request to view a single patient detail report.
+There are a list of valid MRNs for testing, but this should give you a sense of how this works.
-More examples will be added as features/links are requested.

 This project depends on having Node.js (and npm) installed. npm will manage all the dependencies for you.
 You can get more information and download Node.js at [the official Nodejs website](https://nodejs.org/ "Official Nodejs Website").

-To get started with this project, type ```npm install``` in the root directory of the project.

 ### API